 The 3rd phase of the negotiation process is known as the argumentative period.

-Throughout this phase you must first attempt to weaken your opponent’s position by pointing out holes within their argument, facts, stats and data.
-At the same time you must effectively show that you are indifferent to the potential outcomes of this negotiation, and are willing to walk away if a favorable agreement is not reached.
+Throughout this phase, you must first attempt to weaken your opponent’s position by pointing out holes in their argument, facts, stats, and data.
+At the same time, you must effectively show that you are indifferent to the potential outcomes of this negotiation, and are willing to walk away if a favorable agreement is not reached.